Karen Morley: Life and career

 Born Mildred Linton in Ottumwa, Iowa, Morley lived there until she was 13 years old.
 When she moved to Hollywood, she attended Hollywood High School.
 She went on to attend the University of California, but she dropped out to join the Los Angeles Civic Repertory Theatre and the Pasadena Playhouse.

 After working at the Pasadena Playhouse, she came to the attention of the director Clarence Brown, at a time when he had been looking for an actress to stand in for Greta Garbo in screen tests.
-This led to a contract with Metro-Goldwyn-Mayer and roles in films such as Mata Hari (1931), Scarface (1932), The Phantom of Crestwood (1932), The Mask of Fu Manchu (1932), Arsene Lupin (1932), Gabriel Over the White House (1933), and Dinner at Eight (1933).
+This led to a contract with Metro-Goldwyn-Mayer (MGM) and roles in films such as Mata Hari (1931), Scarface (1932), The Phantom of Crestwood (1932), The Mask of Fu Manchu (1932), Arsene Lupin (1932), Gabriel Over the White House (1933), and Dinner at Eight (1933).
 She left MGM in 1934 after having a dispute with the studio over her marriage to Charles Vidor and her decision to have children.

-After World War 2, she returned to Hollywood and became involved in labor union activity with the Screen Actor's Guild.
+After World War II, she returned to Hollywood and became involved in labor union activity with the Screen Actors' Guild.

-Her career came to an end in 1947 when she testified before the House Un-American Activities Committee and refused to answer questions about her alleged American Communist Party membership.
+Her career came to an end in 1947, when she testified before the House Un-American Activities Committee and refused to answer questions about her alleged American Communist Party membership.
 She maintained her political activism for the rest of her life.

-After being blacklisted from Hollywood, she moved to New York.
+After being blacklisted from Hollywood, she moved to New York City.
 In 1952, she appeared in The Banker's Daughter on Broadway with her second husband.
 In 1954, she ran unsuccessfully for lieutenant governor of New York on the American Labor Party ticket.

 In December 1999, at the age of 90, she appeared in Vanity Fair in an article about blacklist survivors, and she was honored at the San Francisco Film Festival.